-Reference Examples
+Reference and Citation Examples

 In this section, numbers following each heading refer to corresponding sections in the APA Publication Manual, 7th edition.
-Please see these sections for additional guidance.
+When available, links to relevent pages of the APA Style website are also provided.
+Please see this information for additional guidance.